 “I’m fearing that he has killed her,” Sabrina said.
 “She shot him.
 What would you do if someone shot you and came back to you?”

 According to Sabrina, when she spoke to police she was told that the boyfriend violated his parole and was on the run, but they were doing their best to find Kayla.
-Meanwhile, Kayla’s two young children are finding it difficult adjusting to their new lives without their mother.
+Meanwhile, Kayla’s two young children are finding it difficult to adjust to their new lives without their mother.

-“She went from being a loving child to now she’s whispering everything,” Sabrina revealed.
+“She went from being a loving child to now she’s whispering everything,” Sabrina said about Kayla’s daughter.
 “She won’t ask anyone to eat.
 She’s sitting in corners crying, ‘I want my mama, I want my mama.’
 What can we do about that?”

-At the time of her disappearance, Kayla was 5’4″ tall and weighed approximately 130 pounds.
+At the time of her disappearance, Kayla Nicole Swanigan was 5 feet 4 inches tall and weighed approximately 130 pounds.
 She was last seen wearing a black shirt, jeans, a blue denim jacket, and black and turquoise Champion gym shoes.
 She also has the name “ARAYLN” tattooed on her left arm.

 “I miss her so much.
 If anyone knows anything, no matter how small how it is, come forward and speak up,” said her grandmother, Shyrell Harris.